autonomouslogic/eve-ref/docs/src/datasets/structures.md

 * `is_sovereignty_structure` - true if the _latest_ scrape saw it on the sovereignty ESI endpoint
 * `last_seen_sovereignty_structure` - when the structure was last seen as sovereignty

-These structures were fetched from the `/sovereignty/structures/` endpoint.
+These structures were fetched from the `/sovereignty/structures/` ESI endpoint.
-However, these structures are not queryable at all on the structure information endpoint, so they were removed from the scrape.
+However, these structures are not queryable at all on the ESI `/universe/structures/{structure_id}/` endpoint, so they were removed from the scrape.
 A separate scrape of current sovereignty structures is already maintained.

 ### Scripting